-Clinical Decision-Making in Oral and Maxillofacial Surgery: From Infections to Complex Oncologic Challenges
+Clinical Decision-Making in Oral and Maxillofacial Surgery: From Infections to Complex Oncologic Challenge

 This focused pre-conference track brings together two critical areas of oral and maxillofacial surgery that demand precise clinical judgment and timely decision-making — the management of odontogenic infections and the treatment of head and neck osteosarcoma.
 Designed as an intensive session, the program addresses both commonly encountered conditions and complex, high-stakes scenarios that challenge even experienced clinicians.